Favour Ashe: College career

+In May 2024, he ran 9.94 seconds for the 100 metres at the NCAA East regional finals in Lexington, Kentucky and in doing so became the first Nigerian sprinter to run sub-10 seconds five times in three consecutive years.
+He was runner-up in the 100m at the 2024 NCAA Division I Outdoor Track and Field Championships in Eugene, Oregon running 9.99 seconds in the final.

+In January 2025, Favour Ashe signed with the University of Oregon.

+Senior career

 Ashe ran a legal 100m personal best of 9.99s to win gold at the Nigerian national championships in 2022.
-At the 2022 World Athletics Championships in Eugene, Oregon, Ashe qualified through to the semi finals running 10.00s in his heat.
+At the 2022 World Athletics Championships in Eugene, Oregon, Ashe qualified through to the semi-finals running 10.00s in his heat.
 He went on to end his season with a bronze medal in the 4 x 100m relay at the 2022 Commonwealth Games in Birmingham, England.

+He competed in the 100 metres at the 2024 Paris Olympics, reaching the semi-finals.
+He also competed in the men's 4x100m relay at the Games.